jcscott2015/platform-science-coding-challenge/README.md

 ## Approach

-The challenge is a variation of the classic [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+The challenge is a variation of the [Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).
 The difference being rewards rather than costs are being evaluated. ***The Suitability Score*** is a "reward".

 The most popular [Hungarian (Kuhn-Munkres) Algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm), better explained [here](https://brc2.com/the-algorithm-workshop/), was going to be my solution choice.
 After some investigating, I found evidence that the Jonker-Volgenant algorithm was markedly faster.
 The Hungarian Algorithm has a Big O notation of O(n<sup>3</sup>), where Jonker-Volgenant has been calculated to O(n<sup>2</sup>).
 The Jonker-Volgenant algorithm also has fewer and less complicated steps.